pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 ### A Closer Look at 17th Century Tech

-Let's take a look at the technology that was available for scientific publications during the <span class="oldstyle">17</span>th century.
+To understand how to move forward, we must look back to the past.
+Let's take a look at the technology that was available for scientific publications during the
+<span class="oldstyle">17</span>th century.

 <figure id="fig:movable-type" class="img" property="schema:image" resource="#movable_type" typeof="schema:ImageObject">
   <link property="rdfa:copy" href="#license" />